 When dogs attack it is not because they suddenly feel the need.
 Typically dogs attack because they feel threatened.
 It doesn’t excuse their behavior and the owner is ultimately responsible for the behavior of the dog regardless of whether the dog was feeling threatened or not.
 In the city of Los Angeles, it is required by law to report any dog bites.
 If you suffered an injury due to a dog attack then you may need to file a suit for compensation for the injuries.

 Common injuries include puncture wounds, infections, nerve damage, post-traumatic stress disorder, scarring, or lacerations.
 These injuries, depending on the severity, can cost a pretty penny in medical bills.
 Some injuries like nerve damage or mental stress can go on for quite some time.
 Getting attacked by a dog is serious and you have the right to get fair compensation for the injuries you sustained.

 What To Do

 If you or a loved one has been injured by a dog attack, then you have the right to file a suit to get justly compensated for your injuries.
 Recovery time from a dog attack is just as serious as any other injury and it can impact your life in the worst ways.
-To ensure that the owner is taking full responsibility, be sure to reach out to our dog attack attorneys at the Law Offices of Howard Craig Kornberg in Los Angeles.
+To ensure that the owner is taking full responsibility, be sure to reach out to our experienced attorneys at the Law Offices of Howard Craig Kornberg.
 Call 310-997-0904 or click here to start your journey to financial recovery today.